uhafner/autograding-gitlab-action/README.md

   script:
     - java -cp @/app/jib-classpath-file edu.hm.hafner.grading.gitlab.GitLabAutoGradingRunner
 ```
+You will find a complete [GitLab pipeline example](.gitlab-ci.yml) in the top-level folder, which can be used as a template for your own projects.
+The example is also based on a Java project that uses Maven as a build tool.
+The action is not limited to Java projects but can be used for any programming language that can generate the required report files (JUnit XML, JaCoCo XML, etc.).

 ## Action Parameters

-This action can be configured using the following environment variables (see example above):
+This action can be configured using the following environment variables (see example above).
-- ``GITLAB_TOKEN``: mandatory GitLab access token, see next section for details.
-- ``CONFIG: "{...}"``: optional configuration, see next sections for details, or consult the [autograding-model](https://github.com/uhafner/autograding-model) project for the exact implementation.
-If not specified, a [default configuration](https://github.com/uhafner/autograding-model/blob/main/src/main/resources/default-config.json) will be used.
-- ``DISPLAY_NAME: "Name in the comment title"``: optional name in the comment title (overwrites the default: "Autograding score").
-- ``SKIP_LINE_COMMENTS: true``: Optional flag to skip the creation of commit comments at specific lines (for warnings and missed coverage).
-By default, line comments are created.
-Alternatively, you can limit the number of comments by setting the following parameters.
-- ``MAX_WARNING_COMMENTS: <number>``: Optional parameter to limit the number of warning comments at specific lines.
-By default, all line comments are created.
-- ``MAX_COVERAGE_COMMENTS: <number>``: Optional parameter to limit the number of coverage comments at specific lines.
-By default, all line comments are created.
+Parameters are optional unless marked as required.
+Omitted parameters fall back to sensible defaults.
+- ``CONFIG`` (string, JSON): Custom report mapping JSON (tests, coverage, analysis, metrics).
+If omitted, the built-in [default mapping](https://raw.githubusercontent.com/uhafner/autograding-model/main/src/main/resources/default-no-score-config.json) is used.
+Provide either inline (multi-line YAML scalar) or load from a file and pass via output.
+See [the autograding-model](https://github.com/uhafner/autograding-model?tab=readme-ov-file#metric-report-configuration) project for details.
+- ``QUALITY_GATES`` (string, JSON): Quality gate definitions: `{ "qualityGates": [ { "metric": "<id>", "threshold": <number>, "criticality": "FAILURE|UNSTABLE" } ] }`, see [autograding-model](https://github.com/uhafner/autograding-model?tab=readme-ov-file#quality-gates) project.
+If omitted, no gates are enforced (the build result stays successful).
+- ``DISPLAY_NAME`` (string, default: `Autograding score`): Custom name for the comment title.
+- ``SKIP_LINE_COMMENTS`` (boolean, default: `false`): If `true`, suppress creation of per-line coverage and warning annotations.
+- ``MAX_WARNING_COMMENTS`` (number, optional): Upper limit of warning annotations.
+Omit for unlimited.
+- ``MAX_COVERAGE_COMMENTS`` (number, optional): Upper limit of missed coverage annotations.
+Omit for unlimited.
-- ``SKIP_DETAILS: true``: Optional flag to skip the details of the results (e.g., stack trace of failed tests, autograding detail tables) in the commit or merge request comment.
+- ``SKIP_DETAILS`` (boolean, default: `false`): Optional flag to skip the details of the results (e.g., stack trace of failed tests, autograding detail tables) in the commit or merge request comment.
-By default, the detailed report is created.
-- ``SKIP_WARNING_DESCRIPTION: true``: Optional flag to skip the adding of warning descriptions for static analysis warnings.
+- ``SKIP_WARNING_DESCRIPTION: true`` (boolean, default: `false`): Optional flag to skip the adding of warning descriptions for static analysis warnings.
-By default, the descriptions are added.
 Since static analysis tools like CheckStyle or SpotBugs have lengthy descriptions, it makes sense to skip the descriptions if you have many warnings.
-- ``SKIP_COMMIT_COMMENTS: true``: Optional flag to skip the creation of comments in commits.
+- ``SKIP_COMMIT_COMMENTS`` (boolean, default: `false`): Optional flag to skip the creation of comments in commits.
 When this option is enabled, then comments are only added to merge requests.
-By default, comments are created for commits and merge requests.
 When all your changes are integrated in merge requests, then you can skip the commit comments to reduce the noise in the merge request: in this case, the comments in the merge request will be replaced with the results of the latest commit only.

 ## GitLab Access Token

-The action needs a GitLab access token to create comments in the commit notes or merge request.
+The action needs a GitLab access token as a masked CI / CD variable to create comments in the commit notes or merge request.
 You can create a new token with a meaningful name in your GitLab user or group settings.
 This token name will be used as author for all notes.
 The token needs the permissions `api, read_api, read_repository, write_repository`